pluto-lang/pluto/examples/langchain-llama2-chatbot-sagemaker-python/README.md

 # Building a Llama2 Conversational Chatbot with AWS and LangChain

-The difference between this and the [TypeScript version of the Pluto example](../langchain-llama2-chatbot-sagemaker/) lies in its implementation in Python, which has not yet been successfully deployed.
-The issues encountered include:
+The difference between this and the [TypeScript version of the Pluto example](../langchain-llama2-chatbot-sagemaker/) lies in its implementation in Python.

-1. When deploying across platforms, dependencies such as Numpy and Pydantic cannot be correctly installed on the target platform.
-2. The size of the compressed package exceeds the AWS Lambda limit of 50MB.
+After deployment, the initial execution might time out.
+The problem we've found is that importing LangChain is taking too long, approximately 50 seconds, even with .pyc files present.
+However, once the import is done, subsequent executions run smoothly.